timkauai/the-surfers-blog/src/markdown/how-to-surf-for-begginners.md

 ---
 path: "/beginners-guide-to-surfing"
-title: "The Beginners Guide to Surfing"
+title: "How to Surf for Beginners!
+10 lessons to learn before you go out!"
 post: "true"
 keyword1: "How To Surf"
 keyword1path: "/keyword-pages/how-to-surf/"